vladislav-gorovenko/challenge-10-todo-app/README.md

 - Flexbox
 - CSS Grid
 - Mobile-first workflow
+- HTML Drag and Drop API
+- SCSS / SASS

 ### What I learned

 - I learned how to make drag and drop functionality
-- I learned how to work with local storage
+- I learned how to work with local storage / session storage
+- I learned about touch events, however, couldn't make it work for this project

 ## Author